List of people from Sedalia, Missouri: Mayors of Sedalia

 On February 15, 1864, the Missouri General Assembly passed a bill granting Sedalia a city charter.
 The charter appointed the first city officers, who served until elections were held in April 1864.
-The term of office for mayor was one year from 1864 to 1886; was two-years from 1886 to 1938; and four-years from 1938 until present.
+The term of office for mayor was one year from 1864 to 1886, was two years from 1886 to 1938, and four- ears from 1938 to the present.
 City municipal elections are held in April.

 The following have been mayors of Sedalia: